 The WACC is generally the starting point for determining the discount rate applicable to an individual intangible asset.
 Premiums and discounts are applied to the company’s WACC to reflect the relative risk associated with the particular tangible and intangible asset categories that comprise the group of assets expected to generate the projected cash flows.
 The process of disaggregating the discount rate is typically referred to as “rate stratification.”
 The range of discount rates assigned to the various tangible and intangible assets should reconcile, on a value-weighted basis, to the entity’s overall WACC.

-RNA assessed the overall reasonableness of the discount rates assigned to each asset by generally reconciling the discount rates assigned to the individual assets, on a value-weighted basis, to the WACC of Shire MRT.
-Although goodwill is not explicitly valued by discounting residual cash flow, its implied discount rate should be reasonable, considering the facts and circumstances surrounding the transaction and the risks normally associated with realizing earnings high enough to justify investment in goodwill.
-Refer to Exhibit G.4 for the rates of return estimated for the different assets in the analysis.
-The discount rates selected for the intangible assets in conjunction with the rates selected for other assets, including goodwill, resulted in a WARA of 18.9%, in line with Shire MRT’s WACC of 19.0%.
+RNA assessed the overall reasonableness of the discount rates assigned to each asset by generally reconciling the discount rates assigned to the individual assets, on a value-weighted basis, to the WACC Although goodwill is not explicitly valued by discounting residual cash flow, its implied discount rate should be reasonable, considering the facts and circumstances surrounding the transaction and the risks normally associated with realizing earnings high enough to justify investment in goodwill.
+Refer to Exhibit B.1 for the rates of return estimated for the different assets in the analysis.
+The discount rates selected for the intangible assets in conjunction with the rates selected for other assets, including goodwill, resulted in a WARA of 18.9%, in line with the Company’s WACC of 15.0%.
 Therefore, the selected discount rates assigned to the assets acquired appear reasonable.

 The rate applied to the current assets, such as inventory, were generally at a premium to the after-tax US prime bank rate.
 The rate applied to the fixed assets, Lease Agreement and tenant improvements was generally at a premium to the after-tax cost of debt as explained in the “WACC” section above.
-For the intangible assets, RNA assumed the rate of return for the CF Program and the OTC Program equal to the WACC, and the rate of return for the MRT Platform Programs at a premium of 0.25%, as discussed in the “IPR&D Assets” section above.
-The discount rate for the Assembled Workforce was estimated at a 1.5% premium to the WACC, since it is considered riskier than the other intangible assets.
-The implied discount rate for goodwill, which is at 1.5% premium to the WACC, is higher than the discount rates for the identified intangible assets considering it to be the riskiest asset on the balance sheet (along with the Assembled Workforce).
-Refer to Exhibit G.4 for further details.
+For the intangible assets, RNA assumed the rate of return for the learning platform equal to the WACC, as discussed in the “IPR&D Assets” section above.
+The discount rate for the Assembled Workforce was estimated at WACC.
+The implied discount rate for goodwill, which is at 2.0% premium to the WACC, is higher than the discount rates for the identified intangible assets considering it to be the riskiest asset on the balance sheet (along with the Assembled Workforce).
+Refer to Exhibit B.1 for further details.

 Internal Rate of Return (“IRR”)